ibm-cloud-docs/vpc/api-change-log.md

 By design, new features with backward-incompatible changes apply only to version dates on and after the feature's release.
 Changes that apply to older versions of the API are designed to maintain compatibility with existing applications and code.
 If backward-incompatible changes require non-trivial client code changes to use an API version, the API change log might provide links to instructions, tips, or best practices for updating client code.
 See also [API application migration considerations](/docs/vpc?topic=vpc-api-integration-migration).
 {:note}

-The following changes are considered backward compatible:

-* New or changed resources
-* New or changed fields

-To minimize bugs caused by changes, use the following best practices when you call the API:
+Some changes, such as new response properties or new optional request parameters, are considered backward compatible.
+Others, such as new required request parameters, are not considered backward compatible.
+To avoid any disruption from changes to the API, use the following best practices when you call the API:

 * Catch and log any `4xx` or `5xx` HTTP status code, along with the included `trace` property
 * Follow HTTP redirect rules for any `3xx` HTTP status code